marcelomnc/score-10pin-bowling/README.md

 mvn install
 ```

-Maven will create a folder with the name 'target'.
+Maven will create a folder with the name <strong>target</strong>.
 Cd into it

 ```bash
 cd target